ploomber/ploomber/doc/user-guide/cli.rst

 .. note::  This is an introductory tutorial to the command line interface; for a complete API description, see: :doc:`../api/cli`.

-.. note::  Ploomber Cloud will be deprecated and replaced with a new system.
-If you need help migrating, send us a message `here <https://ploomber.io/community>`_

 Entry points
 ------------